johnboiles/obs-mac-virtualcam/README.md

     # Copy over the OBS plugin
     cp src/obs-plugin/Debug/obs-mac-virtualcam.so $OBS_DIR/xcode/rundir/Debug/obs-plugins
-    # Copy the DAL plugin to the system
+    # Remove any existing plugin and copy the DAL plugin to the right place
-    sudo cp -r src/dal-plugin/Debug/obs-mac-virtualcam.plugin /Library/CoreMediaIO/Plug-Ins/DAL
+    sudo rm -rf /Library/CoreMediaIO/Plug-Ins/DAL/obs-mac-virtualcam.plugin && sudo cp -r src/dal-plugin/Debug/obs-mac-virtualcam.plugin /Library/CoreMediaIO/Plug-Ins/DAL

+### Debugging the OBS plugin

-You can go even further and attach the Xcode debugger to OBS and step through the code in this plugin.
-In Xcode, go to `Debug` -> `Attach to Process by PID or Name...`, then enter `obs` and debug the process as `root`.
+To debug the OBS plugin (`obs-mac-virtualcam.so`), you can attach the Xcode debugger to the OBS process.
+This allows you to step through the OBS plugin code In Xcode, go to `Debug` -> `Attach to Process by PID or Name...`, then enter `obs` and debug the process as `root`.
 Then run OBS and you should be able to hit breakpoints set inside the plugin code.

+### Debugging the DAL plugin

+Debugging the DAL plugin (`obs-mac-virtualcam.plugin`) is a little trickier.
+You need to attach the Xcode debugger to a host process that loads the plugin.
+One option is to build another copy of OBS (without `obs-mac-virtualcam.so`), attach the debugger to that process, then add the virtual camera as a Video Capture Device there.
+You should then be able to step through code on the DAL plugin.

 ## License